 We’ve provided language services in more than 125 languages.
 Please see our language listing for more details.
 If you don’t see your language on the list, please let us know.
 We specialize in languages of limited diffusion and are experts at locating qualified linguists through our networks.
 If anyone can find a Temne or Bambara interpreter with a secret clearance and background in aviation technology, we can!

 I need a document translated?
 How do I proceed?

-First, obtain a price estimate by e-mailing, faxing, or mailing us a copy of the document to be translated.
+First, obtain a price estimate by e-mailing us a copy of the document to be translated.
 If the document is large, please send between five (5) to ten (10) representative pages.
 To receive the most accurate estimate, follow the guidelines on our pricing page.

 After you approve the estimate, send us the complete document and any previous translations or background materials you may have that will be helpful to our linguists.
 We’ll get started promptly and will contact you occasionally with a status report or questions.

 When the translation and quality review process are complete, we’ll send the translation to you via your preferred method and will call or e-mail you to confirm your receipt and satisfaction.